ohnarov/ognarev/README.md

 ### Hi, there 😺
-I try to mix all my experiences with coding now.
-Currently, I work as a UX Manager.
+- Currently I work as a UX Manager in a transportation related company.
+Also I have an experience in print design, package design, game art, etc.
+- Interested in Math, Data Analytics, AI/ML (game agents, chats).

 <!--
 **ognarev/ognarev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.